github/gh-mysql-conf-diff/CONTRIBUTING.md

 6. **Testing**: Write tests for your code.
 Test functions should be named `TestXxx`, where `Xxx` is the name of the function being tested.

-We use several tools to maintain the quality of our codebase:
+We use `golangci-lint` to maintain the quality of our codebase.

-- `golint`: Checks the code for style issues.
-Run it on your code to make sure it adheres to our style guide.
-- `go vet`: Checks the code for common errors.
-Run it on your code to catch any potential issues.
-- `staticcheck`: A static analysis tool that checks for a wide range of issues.
-We recommend running it on your code.
-- `golangci-lint`: A fast Go linters runner.
 We use it in our CI/CD pipeline to catch any issues before they get merged.
 The linter configuration is at `.golangci.yml`.

 ## Submitting a pull request